rakaar/rakaar.github.io/readings.md

+## How to Change your Mind by Michael Pollan

+An excellent book about history and science of psychedelics.
+Very enjoyable writing style.
+Accounts of author's personal trips were the most fascinating part.

 ## The Hitchiker's guide to the Galaxy by Douglas Adams

 The reading experience would have been much more fun if I wasn't aware of the best parts of the book like planet's destruction, 42 and Heart of Gold.
 A short book worth reading.
 A couple of disappointments - a)at places, complex sci-fi words were used without much explanation b)I feel there are jokes in the book require a peculiar thought process to understand them.
 Such jokes are hard to appreciate without any hint given to the reader.
 For example, see the [digital watches joke](https://www.reddit.com/r/books/comments/63i028/douglas_adams_the_hitchhikers_guide_to_the_galaxy/).